 Expert advice from MDDUS aimed at preventing harm in the first place is also carried across our range of our publications, e-learning modules, webinars and conference lectures.

 "Supporting safe practice sits prominently within our values.
 We’re really proud of our record and extensive experience in working with doctors and dentists, advising them on how to manage risk, and how taking a proactive approach can in turn can influence harm reduction."

 We offer professionalism courses that aim to make clinicians more aware of the regulatory expectations on them.
-We look at the role of doctors and dentists in raising and responding patient safety concerns.
-While at the other end of the spectrum, we also offer tips on how to how respond to health or wellbeing issues within teams and how to comply with the duties of candour to patients and other bodies when safety incidents do occur.
+We look at the role of doctors and dentists in raising and responding to patient safety concerns.
+While at the other end of the spectrum, we also offer tips on how to respond to health or wellbeing issues within teams and how to comply with the duties of candour to patients and other bodies when safety incidents do occur.

 Health worker safety

 Patient safety has fallen under the spotlight in recent years following several serious and high-profile cases, at both an individual and organisational level.

 In the wake of these, MDDUS engaged actively with regulators and legislators seeking to play an active role in the efforts to learn lessons from these events.
 We are proud of our record in working cooperatively and collaboratively with the Government as it set about implementing improvements.